-On April 19, website the city’s environment committee convened to discuss a report on implementation of the urban tree conservation by-law submitted to it by two city departments on April 12, 2016.
+On April 19, the city’s environment committee convened to discuss a report on implementation of the urban tree conservation by-law submitted by two city departments on April 12, 2016.
 Below is a summary of what occurred at that meeting prepared by Erwin Dreesen of the Greenspace Alliance (used with permission).
 In an acorn shell, here’s what Erwin concluded after the committee decided how to deal with the report:

 “It was disappointing to see no further consequence to the solid suggestions that came forward from the public delegations.
 The terms of reference of the Urban Forest Management Plan have not been revealed but I doubt that they include a review on how this by-law should be reported on.“

-SUMMARY of committee shenanigans:
+SUMMARY of committee shenanigans, courtesy of Mr. Dreesen:

 Environment Committee today spent 1 1/2 hours on the first-ever public report on how Ottawa’s 2009 Urban Tree Conservation By-law has been implemented.
 (Councillors Chiarelli and McKenney were absent.)
-The two aspects of the matter were presented by David Barkley (Public Works forestry — distinctive tree permits) and Marica Clarke (manager of Planning & Growth Management foresters — tree conservation reports), with David taking the lion’s share.
+Two aspects of the matter were presented by David Barkley (Public Works forestry — distinctive tree permits) and Marica Clarke (manager of Planning & Growth Management foresters — tree conservation reports), with David taking the lion’s share.
 Also later, only one question from Councillors was directed at Marica.

 Chair David Chernushenko then stated the obvious: There is clash between the public expectations for this report and what Councillor Leiper had asked for (some 11 months ago).
 Four Councillors then asked multiple questions of staff.
 At one point David Barkley’s boss, Kevin Wylie (General Manager, Public Works), following David’s customary bobbing and weaving, confirmed that certain data could be provided.
 At another point, Michael Mizzi (A/General Manager, Planning & Growth Management) pointed out that a Distinctive Tree Permit “is not applicable law” for the issuance of a Building Permit — having regard for it is all that is required.